-We are grateful to the Office of Naval Research, the Army Research Office, and the National Science Foundation for financial support.
+We are grateful to the Office of Naval Research, the Army Research Office, the National Science Foundation and the Human Frontiers Science Program for financial support.

 Synthetic structural biology